The Best 3 Day New York City Itinerary for First Time Visitors

 Rockefeller Center also has an observation deck called Top of the Rock, located on the 70th floor of the main building.
 On the Top of the Rock Observation Deck, you'll enjoy breathtaking 360-degree views on Manhattan.
 Visiting just before sunset is recommended to get day and night views.

-🏨 Stay nearby Rockefeller Center
+🏨 Places to stay near Rockefeller Center

 Times Square